-Stage 1: State of Emergency - COVID-19 Regulations: Walvis Bay Local Authority Area Contents
+Stage 1: State of Emergency - COVID-19 Regulations: Erongo Region Contents

 1. Definitions 1

-2. Application of regulations .
-2
+2. Application of regulations 2

-3. Period of lockdown .
-2
+3. Period of lockdown 2

-4. Restricted area .
-3
+4. Restricted area 3

-5. Closure of schools and higher education institutions .
-3
+5. Closure of schools and higher education institutions 3

-6. Gatherings .
-3
+6. Gatherings 3

-7. Prohibition on movement of persons and goods .
-3
+7. Prohibition on movement of persons and goods 3

-8. Restriction on movement from places of residence .
-4
+8. Restriction on movement from place of residence 4

-9. Critical services
+9. Critical services 5

 10. Prohibitions relating to liquor 5

-11. Provisions relating to certain operations and closure of certain businesses .
-6
+11. Provisions relating to certain operations and closure of certain businesses 6

-12. Applicability of certain provisions of Stage 2: State of Emergency - Covid-19 Regulations 7
+12. Applicability of certain provisions of Stage 2: State of Emergency-COVID-19 Regulations 7

-Annexure A .
-7
+Annexure A 7

 Annexure B 10